Microflash/rehype-starry-night/README.md

 	<mark>highlighted</mark>
 	```

-You can pass a custom header extension as follows with `example.js`:
+You can pass a custom header plugin as follows with `example.js`:

 ```js
 import { unified } from "unified";